The Truth About Cast Iron Pans: 7 Myths That Need To Go ...

 For more information, please visit siao.

-If you haven't noticed, I'm a big fan of cast iron.
-When I packed up my apartment last spring and had to live for a full month with only two pans in my kitchen, you can bet your butt that the first one I grabbed was my trusty cast iron skillet.
+If you haven't realized it yet, I'm quite the admirer of cast iron cookware.
+When I had to move and spent a month relying on just two pans in my kitchen, the first one I reached for was my loyal cast iron skillet.

 How to Season Cast Iron and Carbon Steel Pans